vklemm/planning-exercises/README.md

 [![CircleCI](https://circleci.com/gh/GITHUB-USERNAME/planning-exercises.svg?style=svg)](https://circleci.com/gh/GITHUB-USERNAME/planning-exercises)

-Please login to [circleci.com](circleci.com) with your github account, go to `Add projects` find `planning-exercises` and click `Set Up Project` and click `Start Building`.
+Please login to [circleci.com](circleci.com) with your github account, go to `Add projects` find `planning-exercises`, click `Set Up Project` and click `Start Building`.
 Change `GITHUB-USERNAME` in the link above with your github username, in order to automatically test your solution.

 ## Homework Assignment 4